Biffterr/AUTOMATRON/README.md

 # AUTOMATRON

-# Second attempt at an Auto-Clicker - Built with the help of AI, Built for learning purposes and to try understand python better.
+Second attempt at an Auto-Clicker - Built with the help of AI, Built for learning purposes and to try understand python better.

 AUTOMATRON is a Python-based application designed to automate mouse clicking tasks.
-It provides a user-friendly interface for selecting coordinates, defining click intervals, and managing click types.
+User-friendly interface for selecting coordinates, defining click intervals, and managing click types.

 # Feel to use or modify :)

-## Modules

-The following Python modules are used in this project:

-- `customtkinter`: A custom version of Tkinter for creating modern GUI applications.
-- `pyautogui`: A module for programmatically controlling the mouse and keyboard.
-- `threading`: A module for creating and managing threads.
-- `time`: A module for time-related functions.
-- `random`: A module for generating random numbers.
-- `tkinter.font`: A module for accessing font families in Tkinter.
-- `queue`: A module for creating a queue for thread communication.
-- `os`: A module for interacting with the operating system.
-- `sys`: A module for accessing system-specific parameters and functions.

 ## Features